 Jamel Gordon, CFP® is a registered representative of and offers securities through Raymond James Financial Services, Inc., Member FINRA/SIPC.

 Investment Advisory Services offered the Raymond James Financial Services Advisors, Inc., and Provenance Wealth Advisors.
-Raymond James is not affiliated with and does not endorse the opinions or services of Berkowitz Pollack Brant Advisors and Accountants.
+Raymond James is not affiliated with and does not endorse the opinions or services of Berkowitz Pollack Brant Advisors + CPAs.

 This material is being provided for information purposes only and is not a complete description, nor is it a recommendation.
 Any opinions are those of the advisors of PWA and not necessarily those of Raymond James.
 You should discuss any legal matters with the appropriate professional.
 Prior to making an investment decision, please consult with your financial advisor about your individual situation.